preetikumari0179/code_assignment/README.md

 * Run `npm install` for installing all dependent npm package.
 * Run `ng serve --open` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Instructions of second QUestion Anagram
+## Instructions of second Question Anagram
 * Go to anagram folder
 * Double Click on anagrams.html